-507 The NIST Privacy Framework defines a problematic data action as "a data action that could cause an 508 adverse effect for individuals" [5].
-Problematic data actions can result in privacy risk to individuals and 509 prevent an organization from developing a solution that meets the privacy engineering objectives of:
+The NIST Privacy Framework defines a problematic data action as "a data action that could cause an adverse effect for individuals" [5].
+Problematic data actions can result in privacy risk to individuals and prevent an organization from developing a solution that meets the privacy engineering objectives of:

-- predictability: enabling reliable assumptions by individuals, owners, and operators about data and their processing by a system, product, or service - manageability: providing the capability for granular administration of data, including alteration, deletion, and selective disclosure - 514• disassociability: enabling the processing of data or events without association to individuals or515devices beyond the operational requirements of the system - 516 Table 3-2 below demonstrates the problematic data action taxonomy identified for the entire RPM - 517 ecosystem.
-This Problematic Data Action Taxonomy uses a predictability (P), manageability (M), and - 518 disassociability (D) designation; the problematic data action considered; and the description of the - 519 problematic data action.
-While the Problematic Data Action Taxonomy provides a landscape view of - 520 problematic data action, an organization may want to perform a risk assessment to determine - 521 contextual application of the problematic data action.
-The discussion about problematic data actions - and risks in Appendix D introduces the PRAM [7] and provides a more detailed analysis. - 523 Table 3-2 Problematic Data Action Taxonomy
+- predictability: enabling reliable assumptions by individuals, owners, and operators about data and their processing by a system, product, or service - manageability: providing the capability for granular administration of data, including alteration, deletion, and selective disclosure - disassociability: enabling the processing of data or events without association to individuals or devices beyond the operational requirements of the system

+Table 3-2 below demonstrates the problematic data action taxonomy identified for the entire RPM ecosystem.
+This Problematic Data Action Taxonomy uses: a predictability (P), manageability (M), and disassociability (D) designation; the problematic data action considered; and the description of the problematic data action.
+While the Problematic Data Action Taxonomy provides a landscape view of problematic data action, an organization may want to perform a risk assessment to determine contextual application of the problematic data action.
+The discussion about problematic data actions and risks in Appendix D introduces the PRAM [7] and provides a more detailed analysis.

 P, M, D Problematic Data Action Description Ρ, Μ distortion Inaccurate or misleadingly incomplete data are used or disseminated.
-Distortion can present users in an

-P, M, D Problematic Data Action Description inaccurate, unflattering, or disparaging manner, opening the door for stigmatization, discrimination, or loss of liberty. М insecurity Lapses in data security can result in various problems, including loss of trust, exposure to economic loss and other identity theft-related harms, and dignity losses.
-D, M re-identification De-identified data, or data otherwise disassociated from specific individuals, becomes identifiable or associated with specific individuals again.
-It can lead to problems such as discrimination, loss of trust, and dignity losses. Ρ, Μ unanticipated revelation Data reveals or exposes an individual or facets of an individual in unexpected ways.
-Unanticipated revelation can arise from aggregation and analysis of large and/or diverse data sets.
-Unanticipated revelation can give rise to dignity losses, discrimination, and loss of trust and autonomy.
+Distortion can present users in an inaccurate, unflattering, or disparaging manner, opening the door for stigmatization, discrimination, or loss of liberty. Μ insecurity Lapses in data security can result in various problems, including loss of trust, exposure to economic loss and other identity theft-related harms, and dignity losses.
+D, M re-identification De-identified data, or data otherwise disassociated from specific individuals, become identifiable or associated with specific individuals again.
+It can lead to problems such as discrimination, loss of trust, and dignity losses. Ρ, Μ unanticipated revelation Data reveal or expose an individual or facets of an individual in unexpected ways.
+Unanticipated revelation can arise from aggregation and analysis of